 Government lockdowns and mandated social distancing rules have caused thousands of support groups to cancel their meetings.
 Most inpatient and residential facilities have stopped taking in new patients.

 And it’s taking its toll on patients in recovery.

 Many people who have or currently suffer from a substance use disorder (SUD), or alcohol use disorder (AUD) rely on support groups, therapy sessions, and other outpatient treatment services.
 Many of these services have either gone virtual or been canceled due to COVID-19.

 This is becoming an area of increasing concern for doctors, counselors, patients, and family members.
 Community, support, and other social responsibilities make up the foundation of most addiction treatments.

 Many support groups are moving their meetings online.
-While this may not be a perfect solution, it’s an alternative solution for those in recovery to keep in touch with their support group.
+While this may not be a perfect solution because the nature of the online meeting might affect the success rate, it’s an alternative solution for those in recovery to keep in touch with their support group.

 During these difficult times, it may be necessary for counselors, sponsors, and peers to be proactive and maintain communication digitally.

 If you or someone you know is struggling with addiction and the loss of services, here are some resources that may be able to help:

 Alcoholics Anonymous (AA)